Kakifrucht/HalfminerSystem/HalfminerCore/README.md

 # Halfminer Core
 Core plugin for Minecraft Server [Two and a half Miner](https://halfminer.de).
-Runs as Spigot plugin powered by Bukkit, depends on [Essentials](https://github.com/drtshock/Factions).
+Runs as Spigot plugin powered by Bukkit, depends on [Essentials](https://github.com/EssentialsX/Essentials).

 ## Current features
 - Built to be modular, lightweight and efficient
 - Messages completely, functionality mostly configurable
-  - Supports clickable commands by using '~' character and encapsulating command in '/'
+  - Supports clickable commands by using ``~`` character and encapsulating command in ``/``
 - **Modules**
   - AntiKillfarming
     - Counts amount of kills between two players
-    - After set amount of kills has been reached, blocks players for a set amount of time
+    - After set amount of kills has been reached, blocks players from PvP and command usage for a set amount of time
       - Checks interval between kills, resets if interval exceeds given amount
       - Broadcasts block to all players
         - Pre warns players one kill before they get blocked
         - Also prints informational message that killfarming is not allowed
-      - Blocks further PvP (both denies for blocked players and prevent other players from hitting aswell)
+      - Disallows further PvP, including
-        - Direct hitting
+        - direct hitting
-        - TnT killing
+        - TNT killing
-        - Arrow shooting
+        - arrow shooting
-        - Splash/Lingering potion throwing
+        - splash/lingering potion throwing
       - Blocks commands
-      - Prints message with remaining block time
+      - Shows message with remaining block time
-    - Allows other modules to check if a kill was farmed
+    - Allows other modules to check if a kill is a repeated kill
     - Punishment doubles for every additional block
   - AntiXray
     - Counts players block breaks
       - Clears after no protected blocks were broken
     - Set protected blocks via config
     - Threshold ratio between broken blocks and broken protected blocks
-    - Threshold Y level until counted
+    - Threshold ``Y`` level until counted
-    - Notifies staff if threshold was passed
+    - Notifies staff if threshold was reached
       - Shows last location
-      - Notifies on join, if staff was offline
+      - If staff was offline notifies on join
   - AutoMessage
-    - Sends messages in a given interval
+    - Broadcasts messages in a given interval
-    - Messages configurable
+    - Messages configurable with support for clickable commands
-      - Commands can be made clickable (start with '~' and encapsulate command with trailing '/')
   - ChatManager
     - Hooks into Vault to get prefix and suffix
     - Custom chatformats
-      - Default chatformat is bottom one
+      - Default chatformat is last one defined in list
-      - Format can be assigned via custom permission node
+      - Format can be assigned to groups/players via custom permission node
-      - Permission to always get format with highest priority
+      - Permission to always get format with highest priority can be granted
-      - No format limit
+      - Amount of formats not limited
     - Denies chatting if globalmute active
       - Allows easy toggling of globalmute
-    - Plays sound on chat
+    - Plays sound when sending a message in chat
-    - Notifies mentioned players via actionbar
+    - Notifies mentioned players in chat via actionbar
-      - Shows if mentioned player is afk
+      - Tells sender if mentioned player is AFK
-      - Rate limit (no mention spam)
+      - Mentioning is rate limited
     - Disallow (or allow via permission)
-      - Sending empty/one character messages
+      - sending empty/one character messages
-      - Repeating the same (or similar) message
+      - repeating the same (or similar) message
-      - Using color codes
-      - Using formatting codes
+      - using color codes and formatting codes via ``&``
       - Posting links/IPs
-      - Writing capitalized
+      - Writing all capitalized
   - CombatLog
     - Tags players when hitting/being hit
     - Shows actionbar message containing time left in fight
     - On logout
       - Combat logging player dies
       - Last attacker will get the kill and get untagged
-      - Message will be broadcast, containing last attacker
+      - Message will be broadcast, containing last attacker name
     - Untags players after timer runs out, player logs out or a player is killed
-    - Disables during fight:
+    - Disabled while tagged:
       - Taking off armor
       - Commands
       - Enderpearls
   - Crafting
     - Add minimum required amounts per item on a crafting field for vanilla recipes
-      - For example, amount set for tnt at 8 requires at least 8 sand/gunpowder on every field in recipe
+      - For example, amount set for TNT at 8 requires at least 8 sand/gunpowder on every field in crafting field
   - GlitchProtection
     - Notifies staff about potential wall glitching
     - Detects dismount glitches, forces player to spawn
     - Override Spigot teleport safety between worlds
-    - Prevents glitching with chorus fruit, instead teleports down
+    - Prevents glitching with chorus fruit, instead teleports player down
-    - Kills players above netherroof / notifies staff
+    - Kills players above netherroof and notifies staff
   - HealthBar
-    - Shows healthbar of attacking/attacked player/entity in bossbar
+    - Shows healthbar of attacking/attacked player or mob in bossbar
       - Contains playername / mobname
-      - If player, shows players skilllevel
+      - If player, shows players skilllevel from ``ModSkilllevel``
-      - Updates on damage or health regain for every player who hit the entity
+      - Updates healthbar on damage or health regain for every player who hit the entity
-      - Dynamic bar segmentation, solid if none available client side
+      - Dynamic bar segmentation, solid bar if no segmentation is available client side
     - Only shows one bar at a time
-      - Shows bar and updates for 8 seconds max, or until other entity was hit
+      - Shows bar for 8 seconds max, or until another entity was hit
-      - When entity was killed, shows bar in green and only for 2 seconds
+      - When entity was killed, shows bar in green and removes it after 2 seconds
   - InventorySave
     - Only drop non enchanted items on death if enabled
-      - If an item has enchantment "Curse of Binding" and is equipped, move to inventory upon death
+      - If an item has enchantment ``Curse of Binding`` and is equipped, move to inventory upon death
-    - Toggle EXP drop
+    - Toggle EXP drops
   - Motd
     - Configurable Serverlist Motd
       - Can be set via command
     - Dynamic playerlimit indicator, configurable with buffers and limits
   - Performance
     - Limits redstone usage
-      - Redstone will not work if triggered to often
+      - Redstone will not work if triggered too often
     - Limits piston usage
       - Only a given amount of pistons can be extended in a given time in the pistons region
     - Limits hopper placement
       - Checks radius, if too many hoppers denies placement
     - Limits mobspawns
-      - Checks radius, if too many mobs stops the mobspawn
+      - Checks radius, if too many mobs denies mobspawn
   - PvP
     - Halves PvP cooldown
       - Reduces damage immunity
-    - Strength potions damage nerfed, configurable
+    - Strength potions damage nerfed (*configurable*)
     - Bow spamming disabled
       - Disable hitting self with bow
-    - Killstreak via actionbar
+    - Broadcasts killstreaks via actionbar
     - Run custom actions with custom probabilities on kill
-      - See customactions.txt for example actions
+      - See ``customactions.txt`` in plugin directory for example actions
     - Sounds on kill/death
     - Remove effects on teleport
-    - Halves satiation health regeneration during combat
+    - Halves saturation health regeneration during combat
     - Remove regeneration potion effect when eating golden apple
       - Ensures that absorption does not fully regenerate when eating a non Notch golden apple
-    - Broadcast resurrect via Totem of Undying
+    - Broadcast resurrection via Totem of Undying
   - Respawn
     - Respawns player at custom location
-    - Adds a first time join
+    - Shows a join message for new players
-      - Else, removes join message
+      - Removes join messages for other players
       - Execute custom command on first join
     - Adds random chance to get own head dropped if new players are being welcomed
       - Custom welcome words
       - Cooldown to prevent misuse
       - Custom probability
-      - Uses (sub)title and bossbar for information and plays sounds
+      - Uses (sub-)title and bossbar for information
   - Sell
     - Full dynamic sell system
-      - Cycle based selling, every given minutes new items will be chosen and all prices will reset
+      - Cycle based selling, after a given interval new items will be chosen and all prices will reset
-        - Cycles are persistent through restarts
+        - Cycles are persistent through server/plugin restarts
         - Broadcast message one minute before and when a new cycle starts
-          - Broadcasts player that sold most of a single item, and which it was
+          - Broadcasts player that sold most of a single item, which item and the total amount sold
-        - Cycle time is dependent on current player count on server, more players - more cycles
+        - Cycle time is dependent on current player count on server, more players -\> more cycles
           - Define a max/min time and playercount for min time in config
       - Reads items and their groups from config
         - Items are defined by their Material, durability/id, base price per unit and name of item